knezewski/a17Test/README.md

 if you already have Cube.js Backend up and running you can skip this step.

 Let's start by setting up a database with some sample data.
-We'll use PostgresQL and our example e-commerce dataset for this tutorial.
+We'll use PostgresQL and our example  dataset for this tutorial.
 You can download and import it by running the following commands.

 ```
 download file demo-small-en.zip from  https://postgrespro.com/education/demodb